Tuesday, January 31, 2012

 Structure Your Layout for Shopper Mission

 A major reason for the success of the convenience store format was the placement of the milk toward the front of the store.
-The traditional supermarket required the shopper to walk all the way to the back of the store to reach the dairy case.
+The traditional supermarket required the shopper to walk all the way to the back to reach the dairy case.
+This was intentional.
 Since purchasing milk is one of the most common reasons for a stop at the store, the supermarket layout meant longer trips through the aisles, producing higher probabilities of other merchandise purchases.

 In what ways has the increased price sensitivity of consumers in these tight economic times changed recommendations for store layout?
 Consider the results of a study about consumer packaged goods conducted by market researchers SymphonyIRI Group.
 Their analysis of more than 8,000,000 shopping trips produced a typology of four primary missions.
 Here is my version of those four: